DissonanceTrip/Pico7SegmentClock/README.md

 Sometimes there is issues reconnecting the wifi during operation to resync the time - if you run into this issue you can either remove those checks entirely or just ignore it.
 Everything should keep working.

+If you lose power/internet, and power returns while internet does not, the system will continually reboot as it will fail to set the time via NTP.
+I will correct this with some checks later, but I have not done so yet.

 # Troubleshooting
 If you run into issues, I recommend tinkering with it to try to figure it out!
 (That's half the fun of the whole project!)